gerome650/magsasa-card-kaani-erp/docs/SLO-BATCH-ORDERS.md

 - Indexes added for hot queries (see `docs/INDEXES-SQL.sql`).
 - Stress-test script (`scripts/generate-stress-test-batch-orders.ts`) can pre-warm caches before measuring SLIs.
 - When observability stack is ready, emit counters for `batch_order_created` and `batch_order_submitted`.
+- **Negative margin monitoring**: The system logs `negative_margin.detected` events when `farmerUnitPrice < supplierUnitPrice`.
+Unusually large negative margins or spikes in negative-margin orders may indicate pricing errors or require business review.
+Consider alerting on negative margin patterns if metrics infrastructure is available.